Chapter 12 Multinomial Regression Model

 For example, \[\begin{equation*} \log \frac{\mathbb{P}(Y = 8|X=x)}{\mathbb{P}(Y = 4 | X = x)} = 0.220 + 0.516 \text{fixed acidity} +\ldots + 0.165\text{alcohol}. \end{equation*}\]

-• One unit increase in alcohol is associated with the increase in the log odds of quality being 8 vs quality being 4 in the amount of 0.165.
+• A one-unit increase in alcohol is associated with an increase of 0.165 in the log odds of quality being 8 versus quality being 4, holding all other variables fixed.

 z <- summary(fit)$coefficients / summary(fit)$standard.errors